 Early childhood education has been our specialty at The Harbor School since 1973.
 An intentionally small school, our small classes focus exclusively on Preschool through 3rd Grade when children are discovering and developing their individual learning styles and dispositions.
 The early childhood years are a critical developmental stage that forms the foundation of a child’s future educational growth and advancement.

 We believe that our differences enrich us and make our community stronger.
 Our commitment to diversity, equity, and inclusion is a core school value and is infused across our program.

-We educate each child as a unique learner with differentiated instruction and individualized attention so that your child can develop and thrive to reach his or her fullest potential.
-We accomplish this with two dynamic teachers in every classroom and a curriculum that increases in rigor, individual responsibility and social awareness over the course of a child’s time at Harbor.
+We educate each child as a unique learner with differentiated instruction and individualized attention so that children develop and thrive to reach their fullest potential.
+We accomplish this with dynamic, experienced teachers in every classroom and a curriculum that increases in rigor, individual responsibility, and social awareness over the course of a child’s time at Harbor.

-To meet the development needs of the whole child, our program has three key components: academic, social emotional, and physical.
+To meet the developmental needs of the whole child, our program has three key components: academic, social/emotional, and physical.

-Our social emotional curriculum informs a child’s evolving understanding for community, beginning in the early years with identity and friendship, and expanding to encompass the larger school community, care for our world, and service to others.
-This curriculum is guided by the Harbor School Pledge: "I will work hard, I will be kind, I will be mindful."
+Our social emotional curriculum informs a child’s evolving understanding of community, beginning in the early years with identity and friendship, and expanding to encompass the larger school community, care for our world, and service to others.
+Students develop social skills with kindness and empathy, learn how to understand and respond to emotions, and practice mindfulness.